KristinaP09/kristinap09.github.io/about.md

 ## About Me

-I am a lifelong learner, researcher, and sarcastic observer of systems and chaos.
-My passion lies in crafting intelligent AI solutions that not only work—but make sense.
+As a lifelong learner and researcher, I view systems and chaos through a sarcastic lens.
+I am passionate about developing intelligent, effective, and intuitive AI solutions.

-My journey is shaped by clarity, structure, and a strong sense of identity in everything I build.
-Whether it's an algorithm or a sentence, I believe in getting things right with purpose.
-My work bridges theory and practice, is infused with wit, and wrapped in elegant logic.
+Clarity, structure, and a strong sense of identity guide everything I create.
+Whether I'm working on an algorithm or a sentence, I am committed to doing things the right way.
+My work bridges theory and practice, infusing wit and elegant logic into everything I create.

-Currently, I am affiliated with the Istituto di Scienza e Tecnologie dell'Informazione at the Italian National Research Council, where I develop innovative algorithms for complex clustering problems.
+I am currently affiliated with the Istituto di Scienza e Tecnologie dell'Informazione at the Italian National Research Council, where I develop innovative algorithms for complex clustering problems.
+My contract officially ends on September 30, 2025, and I will leave Pisa on September 29.
+If you have an offer, please contact me.
+I am open to roles as a researcher, associate professor, or data scientist in the field of data science, applied mathematics, machine learning, or federated learning worldwide.

 <div class="highlight-box">
   <h3>Research Interests</h3>